dngulin/PlainBuffers/README.md

 ## TODO

-- Generate a `ReverseEndianness` and mention it in the documentation
+- Generate a `ReverseEndianness` methods
 - Write tests for compiler internal code (currently only core library and generated code are covered by tests now)
 - Add code generation for languages other then the C#